+GDPR compliance for email marketing is as important as the focus on website compliance.
 Consumers are concerned about their privacy when they do business with companies online.
 And for good reason.
 Personal information has been stolen or sold; financial information has been compromised.
-Over time, consumers have felt less and less in control of their data and who has access to it.
-At the same time, marketers are developing digital campaigns that include collecting personal data from users.
+Over time, consumers have felt less and less in control of their data and who has access to it, including data for email marketing newsletters.
+At the same time, email marketers are developing digital campaigns that include collecting personal data from users.

 Governments have responded with regulations for personal data protection.
 One of the most important and thorough sets of regulations has come from the EU, in the name of General Data Privacy Regulations (GDPR).